PalmForest0/MSMPSharp/README.md

 - [ ] **Structured logging** – Add `ILogger` / `Microsoft.Extensions.Logging` support so callers can control log output
 - [ ] **Improve Usability** – Include more intuitive methods in modules to make performing basic actions easier
 - [ ] **Dependency injection** – Potentially register `MsmpClient` as a DI service to allow for cleaner usage
-- [ ] **Better custom endpoint support** – Allow easier handling of custom requests and notifications, such as those added by mod loaders

 ---